Praqma/GodotDevOps/docs/BlogPost.md

 - LFS, the possible solution
 - Unfortunate reality of no "real" solution for larger projects (with minimal cost or work)

+### TDD
+- Why TDD in game development
+- Pros/cons
+- When/When not to (tied to engine)
+- Examples from Unity
+- Examples from Godot

 ### Continuous Integration
 - GitHub actions and workflows
 - Automation for Unity (Licensing issue)
 - Automation (Godot)
-  - Unit tests
+  - Unit tests (verification)
-  - Game builds for tests
+  - Game builds for tests (verification)
   - Release notes
   - Publish
     - Dependencies (action-download-artifact@v2)